When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Suntour Electric hub motor

-The electric motor is the same as used on other Carrera branded e-bikes.
-I have ridden a few of these in the past, and the Suntour geared rear hub motor provides plenty of assist when needed.
+The electric motor is the same as used on other Carrera-branded e-bikes.
+I have ridden a few of these in the past, and the Suntour geared rear hub motor provides plenty of assistance when needed.
 The frame is especially adapted for this motor and the rear dropout is 145mm wide as opposed to the standard 135mm used on most regular bikes.

 The torque-sensing pedal assist system works very well and is responsive to rider input.
 It gives the rider seamless power as soon as force is applied to the pedals, and is very intuitive.

 Being a road-legal electric bike, it complies with the EN15194 standard, the motor produces 250w of continuous power (in maximum assist mode) and stops giving assist at around 15mph (25 km/h).
 Once the motor cuts out you can still easily pedal beyond the limit without too much hassle.

 The geared hub motor disengages and the bike will pedal normally without any increase in pedalling resistance.
 The only thing you will notice is the extra weight of the motor and battery.

 The battery pack on this bike is a 36v 9Ah, giving a total energy capacity of 310Wh (watt-hours).
 Providing you are frugal with the e-assist, there is no reason why you shouldn’t be able to squeeze 40 miles out of a single charge, but if you ride everywhere in full power mode, you will deplete the battery in under 20.

 This battery pack can easily be removed from the bike to charge indoors or in the office.
 It would also be wise to remove the battery if leaving the bike unattended for any length of time, to deter would-be thieves.

 Suntour uses high-quality Panasonic Lithium cells in their batteries, so you can expect decent longevity from the battery.
 It should outlast the warranty period of 2 years easily.